petrosapien-10/slush-faq-analysis-tool/README.md

 ## Overview

 This tool is designed to help teams understand patterns in user questions and evaluate how effectively existing FAQs address real user needs.
 By clustering semantically similar questions and mapping them against a known FAQ set, it highlights areas that are well-covered, partially covered, or missing entirely.

+The system is designed to be extensible and can be integrated into automated pipelines that collect questions from multiple channels (e.g. support tickets, forms, or chat logs) for ongoing analysis.

 ## Architecture (PERN)